Find Trade Colleges

 Of the 14 students majoring in precision metal working at CCD, 79% are male and 21% are female.

-Salt Lake Community College landed the #7 spot in the 2023 rankings for the most popular associate degree precision metal working programs.
-Located in the large suburb of Salt Lake City, Salt Lake Community College is a public college with a fairly large student population.
+With a ranking of #7, Salt Lake Community College did quite well on this year’s most popular schools for precision metal working students working on their associate degree.
+Located in the large suburb of Salt Lake City, Salt Lake Community College is a public college with a very large student population.

 About 6% of the students majoring in precision metal working at the school are women while 94% are male.